open-neuromorphic/communications/docs/onr/submitter_guide.md

 - **IEEE-formatted papers** (PDF)
 - **Technical whitepapers** or overview documents (PDF or web-hosted)

-Your project must:
+Your project must satisfy Open Neuromorphics [Definition of Open](../policies/open-definition.md)
-- Be publicly available in a Git repository (GitHub, GitLab, etc.)
-- Be released under a permissive open-source license (e.g., MIT, Apache 2.0, BSD)
-- Include basic documentation (README, install instructions, usage example)

 We especially encourage well-documented Jupyter notebooks that walk through core functionality, demonstrate reproducibility, or explain concepts interactively.
+Also, please try to submit source files of figures if possible.

 ---